 Article 13 End of the Contest

-1. In regular time (4 minutes), a contest can be won by a technical score or scores (waza-ari or ippon).
-It can also be won by hansoku-make (a direct penalty or accumulative penalties leading to disqualification) to the opponent.
+- 1. In regular time (4 minutes), a contest can be won by:

+- A technical score or scores (waza-ari or ippon)

+- Direct hansoku-make

+- Indirect hansoku-make

+- Fusen-gachi

+- Kiken gachi

 A penalty never corresponds to a score.